HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 HLTAID013 Provide First Aid in Remote or Isolated Sites is the nationally recognised first aid qualification for people who may need to manage a casualty for an extended period because emergency services are delayed or unavailable.
 It includes everything in HLTAID011 and adds extended care, triage, environmental emergencies, remote communication, and evacuation planning.

 Three years.
 The CPR component should be refreshed every 12 months in line with Australian Resuscitation Council guidelines.
 Some employers in the mining and resources sector specify their own refresh requirements, which may be more frequent.
+HLTAID009 CPR refresher is available as a standalone course.

 Yes.
 On-site delivery is available across Western Australia including the Pilbara, Kimberley, Wheatbelt, and regional locations.
 Contact Britt to discuss your site, group size, and scheduling requirements.